Kris Bryant Player Props: Rockies vs. Yankees

 Kris Bryant At The Plate

-- Bryant has seven doubles, seven home runs and 23 walks while hitting .261.
+- Bryant is hitting .258 with seven doubles, seven home runs and 24 walks.

-- Bryant is batting .222 with one homer during his last games and is riding a four-game hitting streak.

-- In 27.1% of his games this year, Bryant has driven in at least one run.
-In four of those games (6.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- Bryant has had at least one RBI in 26.7% of his games this year (16 of 60), with more than one RBI four times (6.7%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.